 Congratulations on taking the steps towards becoming a homeowner.
 Homeownership makes for stronger communities and more stable households and is an integral part of the American Dream.
 We love working with buyers to help them find and buy homes they love and that journey often starts here.
 We made this guide to buying a house in Rhode Island to help you see the scope of the process and make you as prepared as possible to successfully buy a home you'll love.
 This is an overview of the components of the home buying process.
 You will have questions and we will gladly answer any of them.
 Don’t hesitate to reach out to us when you do.

-There are several components to purchasing a home, but the single biggest factor is your financial situation.
+There are several components to purchasing a home, but the single biggest factor with the entire process is your financial situation.
 Income, savings, available credit, debt to credit ratio, debt to income ratio, and current interest rates will all impact how much home you can comfortably afford to buy.
-The first step in figuring this out is to chat with a lender about loan options, terms, your financial situation, and determine what programs you are eligible for and what your monthly payment will look like under those terms at varying purchase prices.
+The first step in figuring this all out is to chat with a lender about loan options, available mortgage terms, go over your specific financial situation, and determine what programs you are eligible for.
+Be sure to go over what your monthly payment will look like under those terms at varying purchase prices and down payment options.
 The lender will need to pull your credit and will need details about your income and available savings to be used for the purchase process towards down payment and closing costs, and other out of pocket expenses.

 Once the lender has had a chance to gather your information together and has gone over options, they will provide a pre-approval letter.
 This is necessary to have before we start searching for properties as you need a pre-approval letter to make an offer on a house and the last thing you want is to be scrambling for a pre-approval after you’ve found a house you think you love.
 The market moves too fast today for buyers to wait until after they’ve found a house to go through the Financial Preparation process.

 Once you have your pre-approval in place and know what your functional/comfortable price range is, then it is time to start the home search process.
 Your Realtor will be able to set up detailed searches for homes that meet your preferred criteria.
-Number of beds and baths, overall square footage, location, house type, garage/parking spaces, nearby amenities, etc., etc. can all help narrow down the search to locate houses on the market that might work for your needs and your budget.
+Number of beds and baths, overall square footage, location, type of home, garage/parking spaces, lot size, and nearby amenities are the most common criteria home buyers like to use when searching for a home to buy.
+Using more criteria and making a more detailed search can all help narrow down search results to locate houses on the market that might work for your needs and your budget.
 Many Realtors prefer to handle the search process through their local MLS alone, and they usually have many tools that help with the search process, but we tend to encourage our clients to continue looking for houses wherever the search is comfortable for them.
 If you like searching on Zillow or Redfin, or Realtor.com, keep looking on those sites and if you see something you like, send it to your Realtor right away and let them know when you are available to see it.